medusajs/medusa/docs/content/add-plugins/algolia.md

 ## Test the Algolia Plugin

-Run your Medusa server with the following command:
+Run your Medusa backend with the following command:

 ```bash npm2yarn
 npm run start